Biography of Galileo Galilei

 For Galileo Galilei, saying that the Earth went around the Sun changed

-While some of the Church's mathematicians wrote that his observations
+some of the Church's mathematicians wrote that his observations were

-were clearly correct, many members of the Church believed that he must
+clearly correct, many members of the Church believed that he must be

 And there were more discoveries via the new telescope: the appearance

-powerful member of the nobility said that she could not see how his
+member of the nobility said that she could not see how his observations

-observations could be true, since they would contradict the Bible.
+could be true, since they would contradict the Bible.
+The lady quoted

-The lady quoted a passage in Joshua where God causes the Sun to stand
+a passage in Joshua where God causes the Sun to stand still and lengthen

 Galileo Galilei - Heresy Charges

-be wrong.
-However, he said, the interpreters of the Bible could make mistakes,
+could never be wrong.
+However, he said, the interpreters of the Bible

-priests were allowed to interpret the Bible, or to define God's intentions.
+only Church priests were allowed to interpret the Bible, or to define

-started responding, accusing him of heresy.
-Some credits went
+responding, accusing him of heresy.
+Some credits went to the Inquisition,

-where life--living creations of God--existed.
-Bruno was burnt
+throughout the universe where life--living creations of God--existed.

-innocent of all charges, and cautioned not to teach the Copernican
+of all charges, and cautioned not to teach the Copernican system.

 The Final Trial